thinkst/canarytokens-docker/README.md

 * Now when you want to bring up your server, you will use ```docker-compose -f docker-compose-letsencrypt.yml up``` which will run the server in the foreground so you can make sure everything gets started alright.

-* If everything is running, you may want to CTRL+C, run ```docker-compose -f docker-compose-letsencrypt.yml down``` to get to a clean slate and then rerun ```docker-compose -f docker-compose-letsencrypt.yml up -d``` with the added ```-d``` to run the server in the background (in daemon mode)
+* If everything is running, you may want to CTRL+C, run ```docker-compose -f docker-compose-letsencrypt.yml down``` to get to a clean slate, and then rerun ```docker-compose -f docker-compose-letsencrypt.yml up -d``` with the added ```-d``` to run the server in the background (in daemon mode)

 * Please keep in mind that using the HTTPS method will use the email you specified and the domain name to register the certificate.
-You can read about the lets encrypt process (using cerbot) over [here](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).
-The process involves verifying that you are the owner of the domain you have specified and registering you with lets encrypt.
+You can read about the let's encrypt process (using cerbot) over [here](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).
+The process involves verifying that you are the owner of the domain you have specified and registering you with let's encrypt.

 * THERE IS A RATE LIMIT.
-So don't keep bringing this server up and down otherwise you will quickly hit a lets encrypt certificate generation limit.
-To avoid this, for testing purposes you may add ```--staging``` to the ```./certbot-auto``` command in ```cerbot-nginx/start.sh``` which will test whether lets encrypt gives you the certificate.
+So don't keep bringing this server up and down otherwise you will quickly hit a let's encrypt certificate generation limit.
+To avoid this, for testing purposes you may add ```--staging``` to the ```./certbot-auto``` command in ```cerbot-nginx/start.sh``` which will test whether let's encrypt gives you the certificate.

 Enabling Basic Auth to your Canarytokens Site
 ---------------------------------------------
-You may follow these steps if you wish to have a public facing canarytokens site but would like some basic auth in order to access it.
+You may follow these steps if you wish to have a public-facing canarytokens site but would like some basic auth to access it.

 1) `git clone https://github.com/thinkst/canarytokens-docker.git`
 2) `cd canarytokens-docker/nginx` or if you plan on using HTTPS, `cd canarytokens-docker/certbot-nginx`